 Here, aesthetics and user journey both become relevant.
 For the end-user, the experience needs to be fun and straightforward.
 Having an intuitive solution requires a deep understanding of their needs, as we have already discussed.

 The same argument applies here; consumers prefer to use what is more straightforward and fun.

 The ability to create a product that provides such a swift experience comes directly out of a team culture that’s driven to deliver customer-centric solutions.

-End-users trust the platform to provide them the value they are looking for in the most convenient way without having to look through multiple platforms or searching the entirety of the internet.
+End-users trust the platform to provide them the value they are looking for most conveniently without having to look through multiple platforms or searching the entirety of the internet.

-One of the tenants of design-thinking is to accept the need for constant evolution.
+One of the tenants of design thinking is to accept the need for constant evolution.
 This evolution within design-thinking is a bi-product of the culture of continuous improvement.

 The idea behind this is simple, web-based, product-based, or other service-based solutions, that need to keep changing with shifting market demands.

-This is something teams need to identify from time to time, by putting themselves in place of the end-user.
+This is something teams need to identify from time to time by putting themselves in place of the end-user.

-This crucial mindset and philosophy help products evolve with time to provide the best possible solutions to the ever-changing needs of their consumers.
+This crucial mindset and philosophy help products change with time to provide the best possible solutions to the changing needs of their consumers.

 For design teams, it is vital to focus more on creative solutions than on executing assigned tasks.